lakejs/lake-docs/guide/index.md

 ### `statechange` event

 Fired when the current selection is changed.
-The `state` is a `SelectionState` object representing the state of the current selection.
+The `state` parameter is a `SelectionState` object representing the state of the current selection.

 ```js
 editor.event.on('statechange', state => {